 Michael Weatherald and Ian Steel (both 5 years) have been the club’s longest serving A Grade Coaches and Nick Hodgson (6 years) the longest B Grade coach.
 Michael Richter coached the C Grade for eleven years after previously coaching the B Grade for 5 years and the A Grade one year for a remarkable total of 17 years of coaching at Scotch OCFC before retiring at the end of 2006 having coached one B Grade and four C Grade Premierships.

 Rob Coulls won the A Grade Best & Fairest five times and Todd Dunow and Adam Catford four times each.
 Don McArthur (1929-1933) and Ian Steel (1993-1997) are the longest serving A Grade captains.

 The club has produced 26 League medallists.
-Only two clubs, Adelaide University (67) and Broadview (30), have won more League medals than Scotch OCFC.
+Only three clubs, Adelaide University (67), Broadview (30) and Tea Tree Gully (27) have won more League medals than Scotch OCFC.
 Ian Harrison is the club’s only A1/D1 medallist.
 Multiple winners are Angus Irwin (3), Ian Harrison, Ash Manna, Scott Measday and Adam Williams (2).

 Thirty four Scotch OCFC players have represented S.A. in interstate matches.
 Easily the club’s most decorated player has been Ross Haslam.
 Ross played 11 state games (the all time League record is 16), was All-Australian three times (only one player in history has four), and was Captain of SA in 1979 and 1980, Vice Captain of the All Australian side in 1979 and runner up in the Australian Amateur Carnival Medal in the same year.